 Effect of Probiotic Fermented Milk (Kefir) on Glycemic Control and Lipid Profile In Type 2 Diabetic Patients: A Randomized Double-Blind Placebo-Controlled Clinical Trial

-“The comparison of fasting blood glucose between two groups after intervention was statistically significant (P=0.01).
-After intervention, reduced HbA1C compared with the baseline value in probiotic fermented milk group was statistically significant (P=0.001), also the HbA1C level significantly decreased in probiotic group in comparison with control group.”
+“The comparison of fasting blood glucose between two groups after the intervention was statistically significant (P=0.01).
+After the intervention, reduced HbA1C compared with the baseline value in the probiotic fermented milk group was statistically significant (P=0.001), also the HbA1C level significantly decreased in the probiotic group in comparison with the control group.”

-Kefir has many difference and significant benefits about all other fermented foods and one everyone should be taking as in today’s world we should be our own health care Advocates and taking personal responsibility for our health should be our primary focus.
-People who take care of their health by eating a healthy diet, exercising regularly, releasing Anxiety and stress have a much higher quality of life in their golden retirement years.
+Kefir has many differences and significant benefits from all other fermented foods and one everyone should be taking as in today’s world we should be our own healthcare Advocates and taking personal responsibility for our health should be our primary focus.
+People who take care of their health by eating a healthy diet, exercising regularly, and releasing Anxiety and stress have a much higher quality of life in their golden retirement years.

 Non-GMO No preservatives